-Over 1300 instruments from the Horniman's internationally renowned collection can be seen in the Music Gallery.
-Its breathtaking display spans a wide range of instruments from around the world, making up the largest number on display in the UK.
+The breathtaking display spans a wide range of instruments from around the world.
+The gallery features the largest number of musical instruments on display in the UK.

-Interactive sound tables offer the chance to listen to the sounds of your favourite instruments, and make some new discoveries, while the Hands On Space allows everyone the chance to make some music of their own.
+Interactive sound tables offer the chance to listen to the sounds of your favourite instruments, and make some new discoveries.
+The Hands on Space allows everyone the chance to make some music of their own.

-- The ideal sound: explores how instruments are made and developed and the roles that musicians, makers and inventors play in this process through the following themes.
+- The ideal sound – explore how instruments are made and developed, and the roles that musicians, makers and inventors play in this process through the following themes:

-- Listening to order: this classification display groups instruments from around the world according to how they produce sound, while the Carse Collection traces the development of wind instruments from the 18th through the 20th centuries
+- Listening to order – this classification display groups instruments from around the world according to how they produce sound, while the Carse Collection traces the development of wind instruments from the 18th to the 20th centuries.

 The Music Gallery displays include objects from the Dolmetsch, Wayne, Adam Carse, Percy Bull and Boosey & Hawkes Collections.
 Find out more about them on our Collections pages.